-Badminton: Srikanth goes down to HS Prannoy, Sameer beaten by Antonsen in first round of Japan Open
+Japan Open badminton: Prannoy beats Srikanth; Sindhu, Satwiksairaj and Chirag advance to next round

 Kidambi Srikanth’s poor run of form continued as the Indian shuttler crashed out of the Japan Open after suffering a first-round defeat at the hands of compatriot HS Prannoy, in Tokyo on Wednesday.

+Later in the day, despite being tested in the second game, PV Sindhu started off her campaign with a fairly straight-forward win against China’s Yue Han.
+The Indian won 21-9, 21-17 in just 37 minutes.
+The Indonesia Open silver medallist faces a tricky opponent in local favourite Aya Ohori in the second round.

+Sindhu, however, has won all her previous seven meetings against the world No 20 from Japan.

-It was disappointment for Sameer Verma too, who went down to Denmark’s Anders Antonsen in straight games in another men’s singles match.
+There was disappointment for Sameer Verma too, who went down to Denmark’s Anders Antonsen (runner-up in Jakarta last week) in straight games in another men’s singles match.
 The unseeded Indian lost 17-21, 12-21 in a contest that lasted 46 minutes.

+Meanwhile in the men’s doubles draw, Satwiksairaj Rankireddy and Chirag Shetty beat England’s Marcus Ellis and Chris Langridge 21-16, 21-17 to progress to the second round.

 Prannoy stunned higher ranked Srikanth 13-21, 21-11, 22-20 in a match that lasted 59 minutes at the BWF World Tour Super 750 tournament.